Luzifer/dockermanager/README.md

 - A config file or config URL to serve the configuration from
 - Docker daemon listening on tcp port
 - The dockermanager set up
+- If you want to use images from a private registry put a `.dockercfg` file (`docker login`) to the homedir of the user running dockermanager

 ## Configuration